 Demi is a bra type designed to support, and cover, the lower half of your breasts with its half-shaped cups.
 It fits perfectly over most breast shapes but women with heavier breasts should look for something more supportive than a demi bra.

 This style is basically a low-cut demi bra that shows the upper half of your breasts.
-However, instead of pushing the breasts towards the centre, this style is designed to push them upwards.
+However, instead of pushing the breasts towards the center, this style is designed to push them upwards.
 It’s a perfect option to wear with low-cut dresses and tops.
 This is the kind of bra you would like to show off.

 A full cup bra guarantees full protection, and coverage, for your breasts.